aabboudi/nextjs-pocketbase-website/README.md

 This is a showcase website for the Moroccan Philharmonic Orchestra using Next.js 14 (pages directory) and NextUI (v2).

-Hosted on Azure Static Web Apps here: [OPM on Azure](https://blue-grass-0fde64303.5.azurestaticapps.net/)

-And on Vercel here: [OPM on Vercel](https://opm-project-abboudi.vercel.app/), [alternative link 1](https://opm-abdellah-abboudi.vercel.app/), [alternative link 2](https://opm-git-master-abdellah-abboudi.vercel.app/)
+Hosted on Vercel here: [OPM on Vercel](https://opm-project-abboudi.vercel.app/), [alternative link 1](https://opm-abdellah-abboudi.vercel.app/), [alternative link 2](https://opm-git-master-abdellah-abboudi.vercel.app/)

 ## Technologies Used